 The following guidelines outline your responsibilities as a member of the Black Rock French Quarter.
-Please keep in mind that you are responsible for yourself and your actions, at all times, in every regard, in any way you are involved with the village.
-Your membership in the Black Rock French Quarter is a privilege - any violation of the requirements below could result in ejection from the village.
+Please keep in mind that you are responsible for yourself and your actions, at all times, in every regard, in any way you are involved with the camp.
+Your membership in the Black Rock French Quarter is a privilege - any violation of the requirements below could result in ejection.

 - Read the Survival Guide.
 The Burning Man Survival Guide summarizes the official rules and practices of Burning Man.
 Most of what it covers is fundamental to the event.
 Some of what it covers is more about how the organization that hosts the event envisions Burning Man, and that may not match how veterans of the event envision Burning Man.
 That said, all of what the Survival Guide covers is stuff that you should know backwards and forwards to ensure that you do not make an ass of yourself, and that your camp is not denied placement or tickets in future years.
 You think you already know all the rules of Burning Man?
 If you can explain right now what kind of digging you are allowed to do on playa to secure a post in the ground, and what you need to do in order to burn a small sculpture in your camp, then you may be right - but if you cannot explain these things, then you should reread the entire guide this very minute.

-- Subscribe and pay attention to the event, village, and camp announcement lists.
+- Subscribe and pay attention to the event and camp announcement lists.
 Jack Rabbit Speaks, Black Rock French Quarter Announcements, and the Camp Discussion Groups are how our community makes sure everyone is informed and able to participate fully.
 The combined traffic on our various announcement lists is maybe 50 posts per year, and it takes about 2 minutes to read and comprehend any given announcement, so we are expecting you to devote 100 minutes over the next year to listening to the folks who spend hundreds of hours to make it all possible.
-We do understand that some people have not quite mastered email, but in a world where email is so ubiquitous that the Maasai and the Bedouin have it on their smartphones, it would probably be a good idea for you to catch up.
+We do understand that some people have not quite mastered email and other messaging, but in a world where digital communication is so ubiquitous that the Maasai and the Bedouin do it on their smartphones, it would probably be a good idea for you to catch up.

 - Help build the village infrastructure, pack the vehicles, and assemble the camps.
-There are about 20 days of welding, carpentry, painting, decorating, planning, and design that go into creating a village like ours.
-There are about 7 days packing the vehicles in the default world, and 5 days of unpacking the vehicles and assembling the village in the Black Rock Desert before the festival starts.
+There are about 20 days of welding, carpentry, painting, decorating, planning, and design that go into creating a camp like ours.
+There are about 7 days packing the vehicles in the default world, and 5 days of unpacking the vehicles and assembling the camp in the Black Rock Desert before the festival starts.
 The more hands we have, the faster it goes.
-To truly be a member of the village, you need to do your part in at least some of this work.
+To truly be a member of the camp, you need to do your part in at least some of this work.

 - Stay through Monday to clean up.
 The most important part of throwing this big party is cleaning it all up and packing it all out!
-This means helping us strike the village on Saturday before the Burn, pack it up and load everything into the trucks on Sunday, and sweep the entire village for MOOP on Monday.
-Your eagerness to stick around through Monday night or Tuesday morning, is what makes you a Burner that is here for the principles, and not just another Consumer that is here for the party.
-Every member of the village, no matter what camp they are with, is expected to participate in all of these efforts, to leave no trace.
+This means helping us strike the camp on Saturday before the Burn, pack it up and load everything into the trucks on Sunday, and sweep the entire camp for MOOP on Monday.
+Your eagerness to stick around through Monday night is what makes you a Burner that is here for the principles, and not just another Consumer that is here for the party.
+Every member of the camp, no matter what team they are with, is expected to participate in all of these efforts, to Leave No Trace.
+If you will be unable to stay on and help return the desert environment to the state in which it was entrusted to us, please let us know immediately.

-- Pay your share of camp and village expenses.
-It costs a mountain of money to create, transport, power, and maintain all of the infrastructure that makes the village and its camps possible.
+- Pay your share of camp and team expenses.
+It costs a mountain of money to create, transport, power, and maintain all of the infrastructure that makes the camp and its teams possible.
 It costs an additional mountain of money to purchase all the food, liquor, and other consumables that we gift during the festival.
-Each member of the village contributes their fair share to their chosen camp, which generally ranges from $100 to $250 depending on the camp and its expense structure - camps that run heavy infrastructure or give away costly gifts generally have higher dues.
-In addition, there are village dues, around $175 for new members, paid directly to the village on top of your camp dues.
-Returning members have decreased village dues based on how involved they were in preparation and cleanup.
+Each member of the camp contributes their fair share to their chosen team, which generally ranges from $50 to $250 depending on the team and its expense structure - teams that run heavy infrastructure or give away costly gifts generally have higher dues.
+In addition, there are camp dues, around $250 for new members, paid directly to the camp on top of your team dues.
+Returning members have decreased camp dues based on how involved they were in preparation and cleanup.
 There are also decreased dues for members who pay early.
-To be perfectly clear, all of these dues are to create those magnificent buildings and kitchens and alleys and gifts that make our village so wonderful - you are not paying for services provided to you as a member - you are paying to make the Black Rock French Quarter village and its member camps possible, such that we can all take pride in what we have contributed to Black Rock City.
+To be perfectly clear, all of these dues are to create those magnificent buildings and kitchens and alleys and gifts that make our camp so wonderful - you are not paying for services provided to you as a member - you are paying to make the Black Rock French Quarter possible, such that we can all take pride in what we have contributed to Black Rock City.

 - Remove your own trash, and one bag of camp trash.
 We are each responsible for protecting the environment.
 This is a "Leave No Trace" event, which means you are responsible to leave no trace - not ashes from your cigarette, not mint sprigs from your drink, not a green bean from your dinner.
 Please take everything you brought to the event back home with you, and be ready to take one bag of random trash that accumulates in your camp from all those visitors as well.
 No trash receptacles or bins will be provided, except in some camps that are collecting their own trash from their own functions, such as bars collecting the bottles they empty in serving drinks.
 Placing trash, or even asking to place trash in a receptacle belonging to another camp is considered deeply offensive by many veterans of the event.
 Burning Man will provide only portable toilets that will be emptied on a regular basis.
 Do not empty trash in the portable toilets.

-- Keep our village spotless.
-Part of the leave no trace ethic of the event is that we are each individually responsible for our entire village space being immaculate throughout the week and after we leave.
-This means that you are responsible for picking up any trash or other evidence of human habitation that you encounter anywhere in our village space.
-You are also responsible for spending as much time as necessary walking our space after the village has been packed up, and picking up any trace of human habitation - this includes feathers from boas, staples from packaging, cinnamon dust from kitchens, etc. In fact, most Black Rock citizens will pick up any trash they find out blowing around on the open playa, to do their part in keeping the desert clean.
+- Keep our camp spotless.
+Part of the leave no trace ethic of the event is that we are each individually responsible for our entire camp space being immaculate throughout the week and after we leave.
+This means that you are responsible for picking up any trash or other evidence of human habitation that you encounter anywhere in our camp space.
+You are also responsible for spending as much time as necessary walking our space after the camp has been packed up, and picking up any trace of human habitation - this includes feathers from boas, staples from packaging, cinnamon dust from kitchens, etc. In fact, most Black Rock citizens will pick up any trash they find out blowing around on the open playa, to do their part in keeping the desert clean.

 - Properly secure all of your structures.
 If you are going to build any form of shade or shelter at all at Burning Man, where winds can reach a sustained 70mph, you must learn how to do it so as to minimize the risks that A) the structure blows away and hits someone, B) the rebar or stakes used to secure it impale someone, and C) the guy lines bracing it against the wind trip someone.
 This means studying how to secure your structure, perhaps learning from the ancient masters, using rebar toppers like you find at any hardware store, placing solar lights to mark where the stakes are, and placing some form of lighting on the guy lines.
 This will protect your shelter from having some idiot come tumbling through it in the middle of the night, and will also protect that idiot from being injured by your shelter.